-- dev packages that aid in the development of Twisted itself.
+- · dev packages that aid in the development of Twisted itself.

+- TwistedChecker

 - pyflakes

 - twisted-dev-tools

 - python-subunit

 - Sphinx

-- TwistedChecker, only available on python2

-- pydoctor, only available on python2
+- pydoctor

 - tls packages that are needed to work with TLS.

 - pyOpenSSL

-- service_identity
+- service\identity

 - idna

-- conch packages for working with conch/SSH.
+- · conch packages for working with conch/SSH.

+- gmpy

+- pyasn1

-- cryptography
+- pycrypto

 - soap the SOAPpy package to work with SOAP.

 - serial the pyserial package to work with serial data.

-- all-non-platform installs tls, conch, soap, and serial options.
+- all\non\platform installs tls, conch, soap, and serial options.

-- macos-platform all-non-platform options and pyobjc to work with Objective-C apis.

-- windows-platform all-non-platform options and pywin32 to work with Windows's apis.

-- http2 packages needed for http2 support.

-- h2

-- priority - Installing Optional Dependencies: documentation on how to install Twisted's optional dependencies.
+- osx\platform all\non\platform options and pyobjc to work with Objective-C apis. - windows\platform all\non\platform options and pypiwin32 to work with Windows's apis. - Installing Optional Dependencies: documentation on how to install Twisted's optional dependencies.